 Vittorio Bertocciis a senior architect evangelist in the Developer and Platform Evangelism team and a member of the extended engineering team that produces Microsoft claims-based platform components.
 He’s responsible for identity evangelism for the .NET developer community and drove initiatives such as the Identity Developer Training Kit and the IdElement show on Channel 9.
 He recently wrote “Programming Windows Identity Foundation” (Microsoft Press, 2010).

-Wade Wegneris a senior technical evangelist at Microsoft, responsible for influencing and driving Microsoft’s technical strategy for the Windows Azure.
+Wade Wegneris a senior technical evangelist at Microsoft, responsible for influencing and driving Microsoft’s technical strategy for Azure.
 You can reach him through his blog at wadewegner.com or on Twitter at twitter.com/WadeWegner.

 Thanks to the following technical expert for reviewing this article:Kent Brown